Clan Donald USA

 In addition to our discoveries concerning the medieval history of the Clan Donald, the DNA results allow us to make some statements about where our ancestors were living long ago, even during the Ice Ages.
 These are discussed in Prehistory.

-At the 2013 Clan Donald USA general meeting a project was started to match DNA profiles to known genealogies.
-Having this information is very helpful in this effort.
+We are still trying to match DNA profiles to known genealogies, though we have had very limited success.
 If you are a DNA participant and have known Clan ancestors you are strongly urged to submit a Gedcom or paper genealogy to the Clan Donald USA genealogist, whose email address is , including a note giving your Clan Donald DNA project code.
 If your genealogy connects anywhere to the chart on the "After Somerled" web page, please contact the DNA project webmaster as well.